SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 * which has
 * three items

 To get ordered lists, write a number and a point, 1. , 2. , 3.

   	1. one
     2. two
     3. three

 ### Links

 Hyperlinks are written in the following manner:
 `[linktext](http://example.com)`
 which results in:
 [linktext](http://example.com)

 You can also use create internal links, called *anchors*.
 The link is made by writing a hashtag (#) before the name of your anchor:

 `[link](#your-anchor-id)`

+*note the '#', without this it will not work!*

-The anchor itself is created like this:
+The anchor (or bookmark) itself is created like this:

 `<a id="your-anchor-id"></a>`

 ### Footnotes (text based)

-The easiest way of inserting a footnote is using the footnote button: [ __\*__ ].
+The easiest way of inserting a footnote is using the footnote button:
+[ __\*__ ].
 Footnotes consist of two parts, the reference, written like so:

 `[^1]`